SEND Information Report:

 - The ‘assess, plan, do, review’ cycle is used as the basis for all SEND provision in school.

-- Teacher planning is closely monitored and children with SEND are identified on teacher planning to show how the curriculum is being differentiated and modified, on a lesson by lesson basis, for all children with additional needs, including those with SEND.
+- Teacher planning is closely monitored and children with SEND are identified on teacher planning to show how the curriculum is being adapted and modified, on a lesson by lesson basis, for all children with additional needs, including those with SEND.

 - School data systems explicitly identify progress and attainment information for children with SEND, including termly pupil progress meetings between senior staff and teachers to plan for next steps for those with identified SEND.